Levi Rickert, editor-in-chief in Native Currents. Discussion »

 Throughout the document the true identities of the parties involved were not used because in adoption cases, identities are concealed due to privacy issues.

 The father, Dusten Brown, and the child's mother never married even they were engaged prior to the birth of the child.
-The engagement was broken off and Brown was deployed to Iraq where he earned a Bronze Medal.
+The engagement was broken off and Brown was deployed to Iraq where he earned an Iraq Campaign Medal with Campaign Star.

 The child, Veronica, now two years old, was adopted by a couple from Charlestown, South Carolina.
 According to the court documents, the fact that Veronica had Indian blood was concealed from the adoption agency by the biological mother.